The Mycelial Mirror's Spiral Economics

 Innovation Diffusion

-Rate of beneficial innovation adoption across economic sectors
+Rate of beneficial innovation adoption across economic sectors, tracked through technology adoption studies and practice spread

 Enterprise Diversity